akhilgkrishnan/AkhilGKrishnan/README.md

 <h1 align="center">Hi 👋, I'm Akhil G Krishnan</h1>
 <p align="center"> <img src="https://github.com/akhilgkrishnan/AkhilGKrishnan/assets/22231095/fef19c3a-e397-4ec3-8a71-71e5e8ad5e52" width="300" height="300" /> </p>
-<h3 align="center">I'm Akhil G Krishnan, a technical enthusiast who does web development.
-Passionate to contribute to open-source projects and make cool products.</h3>
+<h4 align="center">I'm Akhil G Krishnan, a web developer with 4+ years of experience in crafting digital wonders using Ruby on Rails and React.
+When I'm not busy turning coffee into code, you can find me contributing to open source projects and spreading a bit of nerdy joy wherever I go.
+Let's make the web a fun place, one commit at a time! 🚀</h4>

 ---